erikhyrkas/happyml/README.md

 This project isn't even in a complete alpha stage, yet.

 Must-haves for alpha:
-* Need to be able to save and restore state, even if in a simple format.
+* Need to be able to saveWithOverwrite and restore state, even if in a simple format.

 Nice-to-haves for alpha:
 * A test() function that could take a test data set and return a loss.
 This could be used for early stopping, but also for tests.